sandravizmad/D3-LX-community-/README.md

 Hello and welcome to the D3.lisbon community sessions

-The long term objective of these sessions is to create a d3 co-learning community in Lisbon and establish weekly sessions, similar to this example from a front-end co-learning meet-up in Berlin https://www.meetup.com/de-DE/opentechschool-berlin/events/259259284/.
+The long term objective of these sessions is to create a d3 co-learning community in Lisbon and establish weekly sessions, similar to this example from [a front-end co-learning meet-up in Berlin](https://www.meetup.com/de-DE/opentechschool-berlin/events/259259284/).

 In order to establish a community we need to have some basic and common knowledge.
 Therefore I planed to work together with you through the following book and code examples